fooltowise/NeroNotes/Nero's Notes/Geberit's business model.md

 ---

 Geberit is the European leader in lavatory products such as toilet flushing systems and pipes.
-Founded in 1874 as a plumbing business in Rapperswil, Switzerland, it gained momentum a generation later when the fouder's son expanded into the production of cisterns for flush toilets.
+Founded in 1874 as a plumbing business in Rapperswil, Switzerland, it gained momentum a generation later when the founder's son expanded into the production of cisterns for flush toilets.
 Since then, related technology has evolved to put an ever-increasing portion of the plumbing behind walls, to save space and for a better look.
 Geberit hastened this trend with its introduction in 1964 of the first concealed flushing cistern - it has sold more than 60 million since.

 The behind-the-wall trend shifted industry focus from design to technology; it also made installation and repair more challenging.
 For bathroom builders and owners, once the aesthetics of such products were no longer relevant, choice became a function of reliability and price.
 In such circumstances, customers tend to rely on qualified experts - in this case, licensed plumbers.
 Geberit has made the plumbing trade its friendly middleman.